Have you made a big mistake, know you deserve consequences, but wish the prosecutor could understand you rather than just your criminal behavior?

 The Men’s Resource Center is an excellent place to receive help for many of the mental health or stresses that life may present.
 As a local criminal defense attorney, I have referred many clients to both Randy Flood and Al Heystek and they have significantly helped my clients get to a better place.
 I recommend the MRC to anyone looking for help or struggling with issues.

 Criminal Court Consultation

-Randy Flood has provided consultation to attorneys, judges and potential litigants involved in Criminal Court proceedings.
-As a consultant, Randy has conducted product reviews (evaluating the work, protocols, ethics and judgment of other professionals involved in their case), case management and strategy involved in trials, plea bargaining, depositions, direct and cross examinations, and settlement processes.
+Randy Flood has provided consultation to attorneys, judges and potential litigants involved in criminal court proceedings.
+As a criminal court consultant, he has conducted product reviews (evaluating the work, protocols, ethics, and judgment of other professionals involved in their case), case management, and strategy involved in trials, plea bargaining, depositions, direct and cross examinations, and settlement processes.
 His expertise accumulated over the many years of providing psychological evaluation and counseling in court-related cases helps you know your next right step.

 Trusted in the Criminal Justice System